DX Studio Dance Competitions - General Info

 Parents should direct their questions to their studio.
 Please do not call DX.

 Injured dancers pulled from routines fourteen (14) days or more will be refunded their registration fees with a doctor's note.
 Thirteen (13) days or less are non-refundable.

-- There is a 3.5% processing fee assessed to all credit card payments.
+There is a 3.5% convenience fee assessed to all credit card payments.

 PO Box 939, Anoka, MN 55303